zoe-pith/pith-site/sections/about.md

 ![pith_pattern_thin.png]({{site.baseurl}}/images/pith_pattern_thin.png)

 I live in New York City, where I run the Pith Supper Club out of my apartment.
-I’m also a columnist at Food & Wine Magazine, and a voracious traveler most curious about home cooking traditions.
+I’m also a columnist at Food & Wine Magazine, a voracious traveler, and an entrepreneur most excited by the magic of do-it-yourself hospitality.

+### Subscribe

 Excellent hospitality does not have to be transactional and hierarchical.
-There is true joy in becoming a confident and creative host, in your own home, for your own community.

-### Subscribe

-Sign up below to receive sporadic notifications about supper club availability, as well as essential tips for cultivating a welcoming home and an improvisational confidence in the kitchen.
+Sign up below to receive sporadic notifications about supper club availability as well as essential tips for cultivating a welcoming home and an improvisational confidence in the kitchen.

 <form accept-charset="UTF-8" action="https://tickets.pith.space/pith/supper-club/interested_users" id="subscribe-form" method="post" target="_blank">
   <input name="utf8" type="hidden" value="✓">